IIT-LAND/reval_clustering/paper.md

 dataset is split into training and test sets and then independently partitioned into clusters.
 Second, training set labels are used within supervised classification methods to learn how to best predict the labels.
 Applying the classification model to the test set, the modelâ€™s predicted labels are then compared to the actual clustering labels derived from the test set.
-This procedure is repeated using cross-validation and the optimal number of clusters corresponds to the number of clusters that minimizes the prediction error.
+This procedure is repeated using cross validation and the optimal number of clusters corresponds to the number of clusters that minimizes the prediction error.
 Prediction performance can be defined in different ways.
 For example, Tibshirani and colleagues [@tibshirani2005] used prediction strength - that is, the proportion of observation pairs that are assigned to the same cluster in both training and test sets.
 Other approaches